dbverse/databricks/DLT_DAB/README.md

 ## Key Errors Faced & Resolutions

-We encountered and resolved several critical errors during development:
+Encountered and resolved several critical errors during development:

 -   **"No such command 'bundle'"**:
     -   **Cause**: Using an older Databricks CLI version (e.g., 0.18.0) that lacked DAB support.